Boards and Annual Conference Venues

 MARCH 20, 2017

 I've had two recent experiences that have made me think critically about an association board's role in selecting venues for their association's annual conference.
-The first was as a volunteer board member, witnessing (and participating in) an unfocused and opinion-laden discussion about where the association in question should be taking its annual conference.
-I called them on it.
+As if that was the only thing that could spell success for the conference.

 Musings from the RSA Conference